 If you sign up for manuscript and/or dummy critiques, your payment must be received by the critique submission deadline of April 25, 2023.

 What if my online payment didn’t go through?

-You may pay with credit card using PayPal’s Send Money option.
-Send the correct payment to the account at the email address firstname.lastname@example.org and put your name and “For Austin SCBWI 2022 conference” in the message.
-Once it’s received, your payment will be entered manually into our registration system.
-Please allow 72 hours for your payment to be recorded by our volunteer leadership team.
+Payment instructions are in your registration confirmation email.
+If you can’t find your email, you may mail a check via the instructions in the question above, or you may pay with credit card using PayPal’s Send Money option.
+Send the correct payment to the account at the email address firstname.lastname@example.org and put your name and “For Austin SCBWI 2023 conference” in the message.

 If you’re not sure of your payment amount, log in to our website, click on the My Home button in the top right corner, then click Event History in the menu on the left side of the page.
 A list with all the SCBWI events that you have registered for in the past 2 years will appear.
-Choose the Austin SCBWI 2022 Writers & Illustrators Working Conference to view your registration details.
-Depending on how you signed up, you may see an option to pay via Paypal in your registration details.
+Choose the Austin SCBWI 2023 Writers & Illustrators Working Conference to view your registration details.

 I’m registered.
 How can I access my registration?